Old-Farmer/Mango-Editor/README.md

 ## Features

-- utf-8 support without grapheme cluster
+- unicode support(utf-8)
 - mouse support
 - simple edit
 - syntax highlighting with tree-sitter(only a few languages now)

-See docs/help.txt for more infomation
+See docs/help.md for more infomation

 ## Build